vaginessa/icon-sizerator/README.md

 sudo npm install
 node icon-sizerator.js
 ```

+## Contributing

+Contributions of issues and pull requests are most welcome.

 ## TODO

 * Auto-clean stale uploads/* folders; currently this is performed by a cron job, but this should happen within the code itself.